Facepunch/chippy-docs/docs/tutorials/unit_parts.md

 }
 ```

-`corePath` is used when drawing a layered sprite that can move and aim.<br>
+`corePath` is used when drawing a layered sprite that can move.<br>
 `spritePath` is used when representing a part as a single-layered image.

 In official stages, `sprites` are generally used for non-square parts, and layered `cores` are used for square parts.